shahilmalik/ResearchLens/README.md

 - `docker-compose.yml`: The Docker Compose file that defines the services, networks, and volumes for the application
 - `.env`: The environment file that contains the database credentials and other environment variables

+## API Endpoints
+The API endpoints are defined in the `backend/researchlens/urls.py` file and the logic is implemented in the `backend/researchlens/views.py` file.
+The backend provides the following API endpoints.

+- `api/start-preprocess/`: Starts scraping data from arXiv and processing it.
+You can specify the number of articles to scrape and the categories to scrape from by passing them as query parameters (e.g., `?number_articles=100&categories=cs`).
+- `api/paper/`: Returns a paginated list of papers based on search criteria.
+You can filter the papers by text, publication date, and categories by passing them as query parameters (e.g., `?search=ocean&categories=Statistics&start_date=2025-07-14&end_date=2025-07-16`).
+- `api/related/<int:paper_id>/`: Returns a list of related papers for a given paper ID.
+The related papers are computed based on the embeddings of the papers.
+- `admin/`: The Django admin interface

 ## Technologies Used

 ### Database